Film: Magical Mystery Tour

 Legend has it that many of the incidents and complications that plagued the shoot were more interesting than the film itself.

-It was envisioned for theaters, but instead aired on BBC 1
+It was envisioned for theatres, but instead aired on BBC 1

 on December 26, 1967.
-This hurt the film because that particular channel wasn't airing in color yet.
+This hurt the film because that particular channel wasn't airing in colour yet.
 (Even if it had appeared on BBC 2, which was

-airing in color, very few viewers owned color sets.)
-It was especially bad for the "Flying" sequence, which was simply filmed abstract color-shapes...
+airing in colour, very few viewers owned colour sets.)
+It was especially bad for the "Flying" sequence, which was simply filmed abstract colour-shapes...
 So the project became their first flop, signalling all the events that would eventually lead to the band's break-up in 1970.
 As time went by Magical Mystery Tour

 Magical Mystery Tropes: